monomadic/ni-file/doc/presets/Kontakt/StructuredObject.md

 # StructuredObject

-A generic container type that contains public data, private data, and children.
-Most chunks are StructuredObjects, but not all.
+A generic data type that provides versioning, public data, private data, and children.
+Many `Chunk`s are StructuredObjects, but not all.

 - LibKIO `StructuredObject`
 - Kontakt 7